CUUP1DON/InZOI-Body-Mesh-Tools/README.md

 > This plugin was created using the help of claude.ai.

 ## Requirements
-Each plugin is made for a specific Unreal version:
-Unreal Engine 5.4.4
+Each plugin is made for a specific Unreal version: Unreal Engine 5.4.4, Unreal Engine 5.6.0 and Inzoi ModKit 5.4.4
-Unreal Engine 5.6.0
-Inzoi ModKit 5.4.4

 ## Download
 To download the plugin, go to [Releases](https://github.com/CUUP1DON/TS4SimRipper/releases) and click the .zip for your version of Unreal.